 - 2.6 With many types of housing needs present in the communities we serve, SHA offers a range of routes to rehousing for people in need.
-These include: - Direct applications: - o External applicants, including people who are homeless. - o Internal applicants, i.e. SHA tenants who wish to transfer within our stock or make applications to other RSLs through the Housing Options process. - We refer to people in both these groups as "applicants", throughout the Allocations Policy.
-Priority for rehousing is decided under our points system. - Referral of homeless households: We accept referrals made by Glasgow City Council (GCC) under Section 5 of the Housing (Scotland) Act 2001, and agree a target level of lets per annum with the Council for this purpose. - Other referrals (homelessness and people with particular needs): We accept referrals made by SHA's Saffron Project, which supports young BME homeless people, and by a number of external agencies such as the Scottish Refugee Council
+These include: - Direct applications: - o External applicants - Internal applicants, i.e. SHA tenants who wish to transfer within our stock due to housing need or as an aspirational move.

+We refer to people in both these groups as "applicants", throughout the Allocations Policy.
+Priority for rehousing is decided under our points system.

+• Referral of homeless households: We accept referrals made by Glasgow City Council (GCC) under Section 5 of the Housing (Scotland) Act 2001 and agree a target level of lets per annum with the Council for this purpose.

-- and the UK Government Asylum Resettlement Programme who help meet a wide range of housing and support needs in the community. - Mutual exchanges allow two (or more) tenants to exchange their homes with each other, as long as SHA, and any other social landlords involved, agree to this. - Tenants can also use the online service provided by HomeSwapper to swap homes between different parts of the country - 2.7 SHA is part of the Glasgow Housing Options scheme. - Where appropriate we will prevent homelessness by working with applicants for housing using a Housing Options approach.
-We are committed to our duty to accommodate homeless applicants under Section 5 of the Housing (Scotland) Act 2001.
-We work in partnership with GCC to assist in meeting the statutory responsibilities including Housing First and the Rapid Rehousing Transition Plan. - 2.8 SHA uses an Annual Lettings Plan to set targets for the proportion of lets we will make to the various applicant categories described at 2.6.
+Other referrals (homelessness and people with particular needs): We accept referrals made by SHA's Saffron Project, which supports young BME homeless people, and by a number of external agencies such as the Scottish Refugee Council and the UK Government Asylum Resettlement Programme who help meet a wide range of housing and support needs in the community.

+- Exceptional Cases/Management Transfers applicants who need a priority move and cannot be catered for, or wait under a standard list. - Mutual exchanges allow two (or more) tenants to exchange their homes with each other, as long as SHA, and any other social landlords involved, agree to this. - 2.7 SHA is part of the Glasgow Housing Options scheme. - Where appropriate we will prevent homelessness by working with applicants for housing using a Housing Options approach.
+We are committed to our duty to accommodate homeless applicants under Section 5 of the Housing (Scotland) Act 2001.We work in partnership with GCC to assist in meeting the statutory responsibilities including Housing First and the Rapid Rehousing Transition Plan. - 2.8 SHA uses an Annual Lettings Plan to set targets for the proportion of lets we will make to the various applicant categories described at 2.6.
 Further information about Lettings Plans is provided in section 4 of the Allocations Policy.